-Air Operations Group Supervisor Potential Designates es Field or Plant Personnel, Contract SME Reports to Response Branch Director Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts, 220 Air Operations Summary Role Responsibilities the deployment of all a oup Supervisor coordinates hir assets (fixed wing, upport of the response.
+Air Operations Gro oup Supervisor Potential Designates es Field or Plant Personnel, Contract SME Reports to Response Branch Director Response Branch Director Forms / Tools 201 Incident Briefing Form, In Public Information Scripts, 22 ncident Action Plan, 214a Individual Activity L 20 Air Operations Summary og, Role Responsibilities the deployment of all a oup Supervisor coordinates hir assets (fixed wing, upport of the response.
 Coordinating all Air Operations Group activity. - up Supervisor establishes s from which air assets can Scheduling of air asset use. operate.
 The specialist nature of the Air Operations Group means vendors providing air assets provide their own fuel and maintenance.
 The Air Monitoring of air asset utilization. elements of the Group will oversee these logistical . ervisor schedules flights and Establishment and maintenance of locations from which air assets can operate. advises the Response E utilization of air assets.
 Branch Director on the The Air Operations Supervisor does NOT conduct air traffic control.
 Only suitably qualified third-party personnel can conduct this task.
 Providing regular updates to the Response Branch Director on the progress of Air Operations Group activities.
 See complete Role Guide for further details.
 Digital versi ion is available at The Pipeline P. Hard copies are available in the ICP.